Bug report #20591

 Second step is to understand if the error message (which comes from GEOS library) makes sense.

-#5 Updated by Andy Harfoot about 2 years ago
+#5 Updated by Andy Harfoot over 2 years ago

 Does GDAL share the GEOS library in a QGIS install, or have its own copy?
 The QGIS processing dissolve tool does not produce an error, nor any output, but the GDAL tool produces the GEOS error that is in the screenshot, could this be due to a different version being used?

-#6 Updated by Alessandro Pasotti about 2 years ago
+#6 Updated by Alessandro Pasotti over 2 years ago